 Welcome to the Adventure Motorcycling Handbook.
-‘Adventure Motorcycling’ is a term I’m credited with coining in the late 1990s and the fully updated seventh edition of AMH hit UK bookshops in 2016.
+‘Adventure Motorcycling’ is a term I’m credited with coining in the late 1990s and the fully updated seventh edition of AMH hit the bookshops in 2016.

-Celebrating 25 years in print, the new edition has been revised and refined to concisely pack everything you need to know into one comprehensive resource that’s worth many times its weight in hard-won know-how.
+Celebrating 25 years in print, edition 7 has been revised to concisely pack everything you need to know into a single comprehensive resource that’s worth many times its weight in hard-won know-how and weeks of online research.

 What’s new in AMH 7